 |Program name||Annual fee|

 |Merrill Guided Investing, with the help of a dedicated advisor||0.85%|

 The fee typically serves as a wrap fee, meaning it covers the advisory, brokerage and custody costs.
 When advisors use other brokerage firms to place transactions, the client may pay a transaction charge.
-Clients are responsible for internal fees for mutual funds, exchange-traded funds and annuities.
+Clients also are responsible for internal fund fees.

 Fees are generally paid in advance, either quarterly or monthly.